5 Best Loom for Weaving Scarves in 2024

 A weaving loom also has the following disadvantages:

-- It is usually large, bulky and heavy which makes it difficult to carry around.
+- It is usually large, bulky and heavy which makes it difficult to carry around (typically 15-50 lbs).

-- They are expensive when compared to knitting looms.
+- They are expensive when compared to knitting looms, with quality models costing $150-$500.

-- It usually needs more space to work with it as it is made of wood and usually has a wider frame than knitting looms.
+- It usually needs more space to work with it as it is made of wood and usually has a wider frame (24-48 inches) than knitting looms.

-A knitting loom is a smaller, affordable and lightweight tool that can be used by anyone from an infant to seniors.
+A knitting loom is a smaller, affordable and lightweight tool that can be used by anyone from children to seniors.
 It needs less space for weaving patterns.
 You do not have to tighten it before working on it which makes it easy for you to work with it.

 Advantages of a Knitting Loom